reicalasso/beyond_transformer/docs/archive/current_state_literature_review.md

 4. **Hardware-Software Co-design**: Limited exploration of architectures optimized for specific hardware constraints.

-## 7. Positioning of Neural State Machines (NSM)
+## 7. Positioning of PULSEs (PULSE)

-Neural State Machines are positioned to address these critical gaps by:
+PULSEs are positioned to address these critical gaps by:

 1. **Hybrid Architecture**: Combining state-based memory (RNN-like) with adaptive attention (Transformer-like) in a unified framework.